nogibjj/KatherineT.DE.Individual-Project-4/README.md

 # Individual Project 4
 This project builds a publicly accessible auto-scaling container using Azure App Services and Flask.
-I designed a web app that returns welcoming messages and the current UTC time as a clock converter.
+I designed a web app that returns welcoming messages and the current UTC time as a world clock converter.
 DockerHub is used to build a container.
 This app runs at the public URL provided by Azure.

 ## Demo Video